apoxnen/neovim-configuration/README.md

 # My neovim setup

-This repo exists for me to be able to replicate my vim setup easily on new environments.
+This repo exists for me to be able to replicate my vim setup easily in new environments.

 ## Installation